Last Updated on

 Like all Bushnell products, it comes with a lifetime warranty, but you’re getting more than a brand name with this sight.
 The 3 MOA reticle is a great size for both precision and quick target acquisition, and the 11 brightness settings allow you to set the perfect brightness for your conditions.

 You can also make both windage and elevation adjustments without any tools, and the battery life averages 5,000 hours of use.
 While you only get one reticle pattern and color, for everything else you get, this is easily our top choice.
+Overall, this is our choice for the best red dot sight under $100.

 Just because you have $100 to spend doesn’t mean you want to use your entire budget.
 That’s where the CVLIFE sight comes in.
 It’s an extremely affordable option that gives you four different reticle patterns and two different reticle color options, and you can even pick between two different colors for the sight itself!